AdobeDocs/commerce-testing/src/pages/guide/integration/annotations/magento-components-dir.md

 ---
-group: testing
-title: Component registration annotation
+title: Component Registration Annotation | Commerce Testing
+description:
 ---

+# Component registration annotation

 When your test design requires to register fixture components and unregister them after the test execution, use the `@magentoComponentsDir` annotation.
 It enables you to register all the components at a specified directory recursively.